 5. Consider hiring a composer

-Consider hiring a composer when there are many mood changes in your video.
+Consider hiring a composer when there are many mood changes in your marketing video.
 Through custom score, composers can convey mixed moods and concepts that develop through the duration of a video.
 For a featured explainer video that talks about your brand and acts as an introduction to your company, allocating money in your budget to pay a composer to create original, more featured score will pay off.
 If you have a series of videos to create, musical cohesion throughout the videos is another worthwhile thing to consider, and a composer can help you create this strong musical branding.

 6. Explore a music library